BraveHeart-tex/DALL-E-2.0-Image-Generation-Front-End/README.md

 npm install or yarn add
 ```

-3. Clone the backend repo
+3. Clone the backend repo.
+You can checkout the backend repository from <a href="https://github.com/BraveHeart-tex/DALL-E-2.0-Image-Generation-Back-End" target=_blank>here</a>.

 ```
 git clone https://github.com/BraveHeart-tex/DALL-E-2.0-Image-Generation-Back-End